-A Level psychologyWatch
+A Level psychologyWatch this thread

 You learn about the 5 core areas: social, cognitive, developmental, biological and individual differences.
 You learn 4 studies for each topic, so 20 core studies in total.
 You need to know the aims, samples, designs, procedures, results, conclusions and evaluations for all of these.
 You also need to compare the studies with each other.
 You need to know the assumptions of the areas and compare them with each other.